 3. The Imitation of Christ – Thomas a Kempis – Catholic monk born around 1380 in Germany.
 One of the most coveted and influential devotionals across Catholic and Protestant lines for centuries.
 I typically read a page each morning.
 This man clearly knew God deeply and loved Christ with all his heart.
 We protestants will choose to differ with occasional veneration of Mary and veneration of “Saints” and “Priests”, and with some of his convictions about communion, but these are minor themes or comments in the book.

 4. God Calling – Two women who never wanted to be known but waited on God over a period of time for these prophetic words.
 A.J.
 Russell edited them and put them in book form according to calendar.
-Well worth pondering.
-I read it each morning after my time in the scriptures.
+Prophetic words have to be judged (per I Cor.
+14).
+They have to be examined and assessed according to scripture and our knowledge of the ways of God.
+Some of these are stronger than others.
 This is also available online at: firstname.lastname@example.org.

 5. The Agbia or Agpeya – Prayer Book of the Hours – – Egyptian Coptic Monks’ prayers and readings.
 Highly recommended for their depth of devotion to: Christ, heart felt worship and repentance for sins.
 Scattered comments of veneration of Mary are unfortunate. www.SaintMark.com; www.CopticChurch.net; www.Tasbeha.org

 6. The Christian Book of Mystical Verse – Edited by A.W.
 Tozer – mostly poetry, which can sometimes shed helpful light on difficult theological concepts or just add to our personal worship.